MLHale/nebraska-gencyber/students/Intro_iot_node_red/README.md

 ### A Second Example

 Let's try a second example that doesn't use the IFTTT service.
-In this example we will build a new flow that swaps out the IFTTT node for a Camera node - remember that principle of __Modularization__?
+In this example we will build a new flow that swaps out the IFTTT node for a camera node - remember that principle of __Modularization__?
 Here it is in action.

 ### Step 1: Add a new flow
 We will begin by adding a new flow, that way the one you created will still be active.